ajejoseph22/jazz-space/README.md

 - Navigate to the app
 - Create a new board.
 - Copy the board link to share with others.
-- Add, edit and delete sticky notes on the board.
+- Add new sticky notes to the board.
+- Click the bottom-right of each note to edit and delete.
 The notes are synced in real-time using WebSockets.
 - Drag and drop the notes (unsynced) to reposition them on the board.

 ## Development Mode